lsolesen/konstrukt-example-app/README.markdown

 And you will be greeted with a message: Root.
 This page has intentionally been left blank.
 This makes a great starting point for creating your blog.

+In the config/global.inc.php we will add the following lines right after the include of konstrukt:

+    require_once 'pdoext/query.inc.php';
+    require_once 'pdoext/tablegateway.php';
+    require_once 'pdoext/connection.inc.php';

 Now the default directory structure will be created.
 We will start setting up a couple of things that we need when developing the application.
 Konstrukt relies on dependency injection, so we will start setting up the di-container.
-First we will add a method for the application factory placed in the lib-directory.
+First we will add some methods in the application factory placed in the lib-directory.
+We will add these methods at the bottom of the class:

-	cd blog/lib
-	gedit applicationfactory.php

-We will add this method at the bottom of the class:
+    function new_pdoext_Connection($c) {
+      return new pdoext_Connection($this->pdo_dsn, $this->pdo_username, $this->pdo_password);
+    }

-    function new_TableGateway($c) {
+    function new_model_BlogGateway($c) {
-      return new TableGateway("blogentries", $this->new_PDO($c));
+      return new model_BlogGateway("blogentries", $this->new_pdoext_Connection($c));
     }

 Now we will edit some of the config-settings.